microsoft/Templates-for-Power-Platform/README.md

 ### Onboarding Buddy

 The Onboarding Buddy template helps your organization set up and automate a new or transfer employee's mentoring experience.
 Existing employees sign up to be onboarding buddies and are paired with folks that are onboarding to help them onboard and ramp up successfully.
-By implementing Onboarding Buddy and customizing it for their unique needs, organizations can create a more engaging, supportive, and efficient onboarding process, optimally leading to benefits such as: reduced time-to-be-productive, increased employee engagement, strengthened community and culture, and reduced turnover.
+By implementing Onboarding Buddy and customizing it for their unique needs, organizations can create a more engaging, supportive, and efficient onboarding process, optimally leading to benefits such as: reduced time-to-productivity, increased employee engagement, strengthened community and culture, and reduced turnover.

 ## Access on AppSource